 Why can’t I use Kerosene in my Paraffin heater?

 This is one of the most common questions that we get asked about our paraffin heaters.
 Today, we’re here to give you a rake-load of reasons that you cannot use kerosene in a paraffin heater.
 Despite what your mate’s friend’s brothers’ cousin told you – they’re not the same thing.
-They’re similar, but they’re not the same.
+Sure. they’re similar, but they’re not the same.
 So first off, let’s look at the technical differences between Kerosene and Paraffin.

 What are the differences between Paraffin and Kerosene?

 While they’re often confused or used interchangeably in conversation, there are numerous important difference between the two of these fuels.
-You can see the most notable differences between the two in the table below:[table id=2 /]

 Reading this should help make sense of the rest of this blog post.
 Remember: kerosene and paraffin are not the same thing.